The clocks return to standard time on Sunday, November 3 at 2 a.m. Remember to turn your clocks back an hour before going to bed.

 - Maintain a safe following distance so you’re prepared to react under any situation.

-There is more to preparing your vehicle for the end of daylight saving time then just changing the actual clock.
+There is more to preparing your vehicle for the end of daylight saving time than just changing the actual clock.
 With winter around the corner, it's also a good idea to take care of the maintenance that's needed to weather the upcoming change in season:

 - Top up on windshield wiper fluid and replace your wiper blades.
 Wiper blades should be replaced every six months.